tigrawap/Flask-Starter/readme.md

 # Flask-Starter

-Structer of Flask project easily used both for small and big apps.
+Structure of Flask project easily used both for small and big apps.
 Includes great communication layer, between APP and client

 ##Zen##